StravaKit/StravaKit/README.md

 ## Beta Status

 While the StravaKit version is less than 1.0.0 it is considered beta.
-Breaking changes will follow [Semantic Versioning](http://semver.org) standards with some caveats while it is still in beta.
+Breaking changes will follow [Semantic Versioning](http://semver.org) standards with some exceptions while it is still in beta.
 All versions in the 0.5.x series will be compatible while a bump to 0.6 or 0.7 may include breaking changes in model properties as those details are worked out.
 Once the version has reached 1.0.0 strict Semantic Versioning will be followed.

 ## Docs